mgheorghe/testing/DentOS_Framework/DentOsTestbed/README.md

   l2_tests/
 ```

 - Note  that every test case written needs to be either prefixed or suffixed with `test` since PyTest collects test cases based on the naming.
 - Fixtures are a good way to write setup, cleanup, data injections, parameterizing, db provider etc.
 - Global fixtures can be provided in conftest.py
 - Package or module level fixtures can be defined in respective folders as shown above.
 But need to be registered in conftest.py as shown below.
 `pytest_plugins = ["dent_os_testbed.test.connection.fixtures"]`
 - Fixtures can also be written per test case level where fixture functions have to be decorated with `@pytest.fixture`
 - Usage of any pytest hooks of fixtures need to be placed in `conftest.py`

-   Refer for pytest in-built plugins, fixtures and hooks: https://docs.pytest.org/en/stable/reference.html
+Refer for pytest in-built [plugins, fixtures and hooks](https://docs.pytest.org/en/stable/reference.html)

 ## Test suite and suite groups